NeQuissimus/Sublime-Hocon/README.md

 Sublime-Hocon
 =============

-HOCON syntax highlighting for ST3
+HOCON syntax highlighting for Sublime Text

+## Manual installation

+- Add a folder `HOCON` to your `Packages` folder and drop the `HOCON.tmLanuage` file into it.
+- Restart Sublime Text